Merge the King of Utility with the best of Modular CSS to create a brilliant combination for your projects.

 The BEM methodology.

-As I mentioned at the beginning, this methodology is based on three key things: Block, Element and Modifier.
+As mentioned, this methodology is based on three key things: Block, Element and Modifier.

 Image source: BEM